The Association of Residents and Fellows

 From a resident's first day of orientation to the final days of training, the ARF plays an active role in a resident's experience at UH Case Medical Center.

 The ARF maintains a dialogue with the administration.
 Participating residents are asked to serve on various committees at both UH Case Medical Center and the School of Medicine.
 The ARF sponsors various seminars that benefit residents throughout their entire medical career.
 A few recent topics included debt reduction, home buying, malpractice insurance, disability insurance, contract negotiation, and the fundamentals of entering the managed care practice arena.
 The ARF also sponsors social events from informal pizza parties to city-wide events with residents and fellows from other local institutions.

 With a strong influence from the ARF, UH Case Medical Center approved allocation of space for the Association.
 In 1994, the Academic Center for Residents and Fellows opened on the third floor of the Lakeside Building.
 This dedicated space provides a pleasant, congenial environment within the hospital walls where residents gather, confer, study, eat, watch television and enjoy a respite from the busy pace of residency.
 The center was renovated in 2005 and features on-call rooms, a lounge, a kitchen, a game room, an exercise room, a computer lab, and lockers.
-The Graduate Medical Education Office is also located in the Center.
-UH Case Medical Center residents and fellows have unlimited access to the Center.
+In 2008 the Resident Center and the GME office were relocated to the 6th floor of Lakeside.
+The Resident Center is located at Lakeside 6218 and the GME office is next door in Lakeside 6223.
+UH Case Medical Center residents and fellows have 24-hour card swipe access to the Center.

 The Association of Residents and Fellows meet on the first Tuesday of every month at 5:30 pm in the UH Rainbow Babies & Children's Hospital's Community Room (Room 1209).